sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glib2</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A library of handy utility functions
+Short desc    : A library of handy utility functions
 URL          : http://www.gtk.org
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GLib is the low-level core library that forms the basis for projects
+Descript     : GLib is the low-level core library that forms the basis for projects
              : such as GTK+ and GNOME.
 It provides data structure handling for C,
              : portability wrappers, and interfaces for such runtime functionality
              : as an event loop, threads, dynamic loading, and an object system.